marshhpc/intermediate-utility-library/README.md

 -  The password cannot contain the [local-part](https://en.wikipedia.org/wiki/Email_address) of the email address the user entered.

 Display an error message to the user if that condition is violated: "Your email address cannot be used in your password."
+Style the email input with a Bootstrap class to highlight the error.

 Next, under "Nice to meet you", when the user clicks "Let's go!" after entering an email address and password that passes all validation, `console.log` an object with the following schema, replacing the numbers in `createdOn` with a new number based on the [JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) of today's date and time.
 See below for conversion instructions.

-Also, create an `_id` value by concatenating the milliseconds of the current datetime with a random number between 000 and 999.
+Also, create the `_id` value by concatenating the milliseconds of the current datetime with a random number between 000 and 999.
 If the number of milliseconds or your random numbers is less that 3 characters long, be sure you pad it with 0s to the left, enuring each is 3 characters long.

 ```javascript
 {